 Phenotypic evolutionary assessment of influenza viruses in pigs has commonly focussed on using swine antisera in HI assays.
 This is entirely logical as the pig serves as a natural host model for the evolution of the viruses within pig populations.
 However, assessment of influenza in humans commonly relies on responses to influenza viruses generated by ferrets as does some vaccine strain selection in other animals (e.g., horses).
 To date there has not been a quantitative and comparative assessment of the two hosts immunological responses to influenza and whether one or other of the models (pig or ferret) are more appropriate to assess phenotypic evolution in different scenarios.
-Here we showed with matched viruses and antisera raised in both hosts, that the breadth and relative magnitude of the immunological response was equivalent using antibody landscaping.
+Here we showed, despite slightly varied immunisation regimes, with matched viruses and antisera raised in both hosts, that the breadth and relative magnitude of the immunological response was equivalent using antibody landscaping.
 This is critical as it allows triage of viruses circulating in pigs to be validly undertaken using either model system, and extrapolation between the two in selecting viruses of interest for further assessment such as antigenic variance from vaccine strain or for pandemic preparedness.
+This also indicates that either vaccination (in pigs) or infection (in ferrets) as the antigen presentation route is equivalent, demonstrating a level of tolerance between different immunisation regimes, for example when comparing two doses of vaccine in pigs and one dose of live virus in ferrets.

+Since swine influenza also impacts animal health and production, we assessed the distance from currently circulating strains to vaccine strains used in European pigs.
+We found variability in putative strain match based on HI assay data and ferret antisera, with some 1C lineage strains close to the within-lineage antiserum whereas others including 1A.3.3.2, 1C.2.4, 1C.2.5 clade viruses were distant (>3 AU).
+Such large antigenic distances are likely to impact vaccine efficacy in the field, as reported by Deblanc et al., (2024) on the emergence of the H1N2 clade 1C.2.4 virus in France, despite adjuvant use to broaden a response (Souza et al., 2018).
+Subsequent work should focus on defining correlates of cross-protection for the observed antigenic diversity in pigs to provide a quantitative basis for when vaccine might need updating.
+Furthermore, the impact of using poorly matched vaccine upon future virus evolution is unknown at population level and requires evaluation, as though vaccination protects against disease, it may not reduce shedding, nor transmission between nor within herds.
+This may contribute to virus selection and thus change the rate of antigenic evolution.